-The purpose of the survey was to evaluate the current radiological conditions of the Madison Site, attributable to previous AEC operations.
+The purpose of the survey was to evaluate the current radiological conditions of the Spectrulite Consortium, Inc., facility in Madison, Illinois, attributable to previous AEC operations.
+Levels and extent of uranium contamination, if any, would be determined.
 Various standards and guidance values were used during the RI to assure that adequate data would be collected.
-With the exception of reference area surveys, measurements and sampling were limited to Buildings 4 and 6 of the site.
-Interior structure surfaces in the vicinity of the extrusion press were the primary focus of the survey.
-The survey also addressed other interior surfaces in Buildings 4 and 6, the exterior Building 6 roof, ground areas immediately outside doors of Buildings 4 and 6, surfaces of the extrusion press and adjacent equipment, and floor penetrations (pits, trenches, etc.) in the immediate vicinity of the extrusion press.
+The ARARs will be established as part of the Feasibility Study.
+With the exception of reference area surveys, measurements and sampling were limited to Buildings 4 and 6 of the facility.
+Interior structure surfaces in the vicinity of the extrusion press were the primary focus of the evaluation.
+The survey also addressed other interior surfaces in Buildings 4 and 6, the exterior

+Building 6 roof, ground areas immediately outside doors of Buildings 4 and 6, surfaces of the extrusion press and adjacent equipment, and floor penetrations (pits, trenches, etc.) in the immediate vicinity of the extrusion press.

 Guidance provided in the Multi-Agency Radiation Survey and Site Investigation Manual (MARSSIM) (DOD 1997) was followed in the design, implementation, and data interpretation of this survey.
 The survey was designed to provide data for purposes of both scoping/characterization and, where appropriate, guideline comparison (also referred to as Final Status Survey).
+Final evaluations of these areas will be conducted after the Record of Decision is signed for this site.
 The survey design was based on information available at the time of its preparation.
 It was recognized that additional historic information on site operations, conditions encountered at the time of the survey implementation, and findings as the survey progressed would likely require modifications to the Survey Work Plan.
 Minor modifications were determined necessary and implemented with appropriate justification and documentation.